szlghl1/Computer_Graphic_Asteroids/README.md

 Project for SMU-CSE5382 Comuter Graphics

-Please place executing file, openal32.dll, folder "Shaders" in the same directory.
+Please place executing file, openal32.dll, folder "Shaders" and folder "sound" in the same directory.

 Press Enter to pause or start.
 Press + to add asteroid.
 When ships are out, you can press Enter to reset the game;